-Theme 2: Control of viral pathogens
+Control of viral pathogens

 Viral pathogen control is solely restricted to vaccines in the veterinary sector, with vaccines and a small handful of drugs available for the treatment of some viral infections in humans.
-In collaboration with the Prof Travis Beddoe's Group (APSS) we work on developing new vaccines and tools to run vaccine trials for the veterinary sector.
+In collaboration with the Beddoe Group (APSS) we work on developing new vaccines and tools to run vaccine trials for the veterinary sector.
 We focus on solutions for viral pathogens in small aquatic animals, where they do not have an adaptive immune system, and rely on innate immunity to control viral pathogens.
 We use our host induction research to develop new immune priming strategies to target viral pathogens in the aquatic livestock industry.